-- Commercial asbestos waste delivered to the RDEK must be properly contained. (double bagged in 6mm poly bags and taped shut). - II.
-The maximum container size of commercial asbestos waste that will be accepted is 40 cubic yards (30 cubic metres). - III.
+- i.
+Commercial asbestos waste delivered to the RDEK must be properly contained. (double bagged in 6 mm poly bags and taped shut) - ii.
+The maximum container size of commercial asbestos waste that will be accepted is 40 cubic yards (30 cubic metres). - iii.
 Loads of commercial asbestos waste must be accompanied by a Movement Document/Manifest.
-These documents are available from the Ministry of Environment and Climate Change Strategy, visit https://www2.gov.bc.ca/gov/ content/environment/waste-management/hazardous-waste/transportinghazardous-waste/manifests. - IV.
+These documents are available from the Ministry of Environment, visit https://www2.gov.bc.ca/gov/content/environment/waste-management/hazardous-waste/transporting-hazardous-waste/manifests. - iv.
 Commercial asbestos waste is accepted Monday through Friday, with 24hr advance booking by calling the RDEK, Environmental Services Secretary at 250-489-6900.
-An estimate of the volume of asbestos waste must be provided with the notification. - V. Each load is buried directly, with the regular tipping fee for asbestos charged for each load brought in.
+An estimate of the volume of asbestos waste must be provided with the notification. - Each load is buried directly, with the regular tipping fee for asbestos charged for each load brought in.